matthewtpapa/vision/docs/latency.md

 make demo
 ```

+This runs with `--warmup 0` and a wide `--unknown-rate-band 0.0,1.0` to ensure usable rows.
 The plot excludes warm-up frames from SLO calculations.

 This produces: